humansdotai/docs-humans/run-nodes/testnet/joining-testnet.md

 order: 3
 ---

-# 🤖 Joining Testnet
+# 🤖 Join Testnet

-Testnets are testing instances of the Humans blockchain.
-Testnet tokens are separate and distinct from real assets.
+**Testnets** are testing instances of the Humans blockchain. **Testnet** tokens are separate and distinct from real assets.
 In order to join a network, you'll need to use its corresponding version of the binary to [run a full node](/dev/cli/humansd-binary.html).{synopsis}

 ## Available Networks